Learning Center

 • Minimum traffic: 500,000+ monthly pageviews

-• Key strength: Expert management without sacrificing transparency or control
+• Key strength: Expert management with full transparency and direct team access

-• Technology: AI and machine learning algorithms, premium ad units, real-time analytics
+• Technology: AI and machine learning price floor optimization, premium ad formats including Flex Suite, real-time analytics

 • Support: Direct access to Partner Success, Solutions Engineers, and Yield Ops teams

-• Revenue: Premium demand relationships and 24/7 optimization
+• Revenue: Premium demand relationships and 24/7 active optimization

-Best for: Publishers who want maximum revenue without daily platform management, value transparency, and need expert optimization.
+Best for: Publishers who want maximum revenue without daily platform management, and who won't accept opacity as the price of convenience.

 Platform Capabilities: